bino282/AlBert_vn/README.md

-# ALBERT For Vietnamese on word level ( apply word segmentation)
+# ALBERT for Vietnamese on word level ( apply word segmentation)
 ======

 ***************New January 13 , 2020 ***************